University of Toronto epidemiologist, Dr. David Fisman: Indoor, High Risk of Viral Transmission & Survival During Winter | Jan Vincent Beltran | NewsBreak Original

 Virus Transmits More Indoor

-The incidence of colds, flu, and coronavirus is heightened during certain times of the year, especially when people are spending more time indoors.
+The incidence of virus infection becomes higher at certain times of the year, especially when people spend more time indoors.

-This is especially noticeable during winter in temperate climates and during rainy seasons in tropical regions, with COVID being a prime example of a virus that spreads more easily indoors.
+This is especially noticeable during winter in temperate climates and during rainy seasons in tropical regions, and certain viruses spread more easily indoors.

 Viruses that cause these illnesses are now known to primarily spread through the inhalation of tiny droplets called aerosols, as opposed to previous beliefs that they were primarily spread through contact with contaminated surfaces.